arikWaisman/react-redux-loader/README.md

 # react-redux-loader ()
-> React-Redux loaders for controlling loader displays with redux state
+> React-Redux loaders for controlling loader display with redux state